AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/reports/report-builder-options.md

 Part of the beauty of the SQL Report Builder is that it gives you the ability to use functions that are not currently available in the Data Warehouse Manager.
 In the past, an analyst may have had to step in to help you fully realize your vision.

-The SQL Report Builder supports functions like [LISTAGG](https://docs.aws.amazon.com/redshift/latest/dg/r_LISTAGG.html) and [GETDATE](https://docs.aws.amazon.com/redshift/latest/dg/r_GETDATE.html), which you couldn't previously use.
+The SQL Report Builder supports functions like [LISTAGG](https://docs.aws.amazon.com/redshift/latest/dg/r_LISTAGG.html) and [GETDATE](https://docs.aws.amazon.com/redshift/latest/dg/r_GETDATE.html), which you could not previously use.
 You can access the [full list](https://docs.aws.amazon.com/redshift/latest/dg/c_SQL_functions.html), but some other SQL-specific functions include:

 * [Bitwise aggregate functions](https://docs.aws.amazon.com/redshift/latest/dg/c_bitwise_aggregate_functions.html)
 * [CASE expression](https://docs.aws.amazon.com/redshift/latest/dg/r_CASE_function.html)